top of page

 “I’ll try,” Saoirse said.

 “Don’t try.
 Do.
-The family looks better when its wives are industrious.”
+The family looks better when its women are industrious.”
 She met Saoirse’s eyes.
 “Good,” she said finally, as if sealing the conversation shut.
 “I won’t trouble you long.”
-She rose then, smoothing her long tweed skirt, every movement deliberate and economical.
+She rose then, smoothing down her long tweed skirt, every movement deliberate and economical.
 “May I see the twins before I go?”

 “Of course,” Saoirse mumbled.